saeedNW/arch-linux-installation/applications/installation_guide.md

 #### Installing Zsh Plugins

-[zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) and [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) are popular plugins for Zsh that enhance your command-line experience by providing autosuggestions as you type and syntax highlighting for commands, respectively.
+[zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions), [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) and [zsh-completions](https://github.com/zsh-users/zsh-completions) are popular plugins for Zsh that enhance your command-line experience by providing autosuggestions as you type, syntax highlighting for commands and extending Zsh's command completion capabilities.
 Here's how to install them:

 ##### zsh-autosuggestions